 Recommended if you're interested in: New product design, product viability, manufacturing engineering, pitch-fest examples, startup successes, iterating to success

 Have you downloaded the Sun Devil Rewards app?
 Each week we provide you with a "secret word" valid for 100 Pitchfork Points good for redeeming ASU gear and VIP experiences.
-This episode's Sun Devil Rewards "secret word" will expire at 11:59 pm on Monday, August 19th, 2019.
+This episode's Sun Devil Rewards "secret word" will expire at 11:59 pm on Monday, May 25, 2020.